 1. Don't panic

-It can be frightening to receive an email saying that your website is no longer available.
-A mailbox full of user complaints is just as unpleasant.
-You try to visit or log in to your website - and it simply refuses to load.
+It can be scary to receive an email saying your website is down.
+A mailbox full of user complaints is equally unpleasant.
+You try to visit your website or log in - and it just refuses to load.
 Panic sets in.

 But even if it is an unpleasant situation, DDoS attacks are not dangerous per se.
 Your data is still secure, your login has not been hacked.
 You should, of course, be vigilant and make sure that in all the excitement no one tries to hack your administrator account with brute force.
 But a DDoS attack alone is only a threat to your reputation and nothing else.

-Regardless of whether you are prepared or you are dealing with it for the first time: At a certain point, there's nothing to do but wait.
-A DDoS attack costs the instigator money and resources, so it won't go on forever.
+Regardless of whether you're prepared or you're dealing with it now for the first time: At a certain point, there's nothing to do but wait.
+A DDoS attack costs the instigator money and resources, so it won't last forever.

-Only very large and prominent companies are likely to be exposed to protracted attacks.
-The chances are that in a few hours everything will be over.
-Follow the steps below and do not stress yourself otherwise.
+Only very large and prominent companies are likely to be subjected to protracted attacks.
+Chances are, it will all be over in a matter of hours.
+Follow the steps below and don't stress about anything else.

 2. Tell your web host

-In case of a DDoS attack, you should contact your hosting provider - as soon as possible - to inform them about the situation.
-If you haven't already done so, ask them about overdraft fees and DDoS protection measures.
-If he offers something like that, he will quickly get to work to stop the attack.
+In case of a DDoS attack, you should contact your hosting provider as soon as possible to inform them about the situation.
+If you haven't already done so, ask him about overdraft fees and DDoS protection measures.
+If they offer something like that, they'll get to work quickly to stop the attack.

 Even if this is not the case, you will know what (if anything) the attack will cost you.
 Also, the provider can shut down your server if the situation lasts too long.

-Bandwidth overruns can be expensive and traffic from hijacked computers flows fast.
-Talk to your host as soon as possible and - if you haven't already done so - look for one that offers DDoS prevention and emergency services as a package.
+Bandwidth overages can be expensive and traffic from hijacked computers flows quickly.
+Talk to your host as soon as possible and - if you haven't already - look for one that offers DDoS prevention and emergency services as a package.

 3. Set up a CDN and a firewall

-If your server does not have a CDN and firewall set up yet, now is a good time to do so.
-Security service providers will be happy to help you and will often work directly with you to block malicious traffic immediately.
+If you don't already have a CDN and firewall set up on your server, now is a good time to do so.
+Security service providers will be happy to help and will often work directly with you to block the malicious traffic immediately.

 Sucuri and Cloudflare are the two most popular DDoS prevention services.
-Once you put them into operation, their automatic measures should take effect immediately and reduce the impact of the attack.
-In German-speaking countries, there are also Akamai.
+Once you have them up and running, their automatic measures should kick in immediately and reduce the impact of the attack.
+In German-speaking countries, there is also Akamai.

-If you do not see any results, activate the "Under Attack Mode"from Cloudflare or contact your provider and ask for additional support.
+If you don't see any results, enable Cloudflare's "Under Attack Mode" or contact your provider and ask for additional support.

 4. Use geo-blocking and IP-blocking